 The one thing that all good tattoos share in common, and that will help you make sure that you won’t regret your tattoo later in life?
 According to a recent article on Mic, it’s all about telling YOUR story.
 The perfect tattoo for you isn’t going to be that perfect tattoo for anyone else: it’s about memories, about transitions and evolutions, and about preserving something as a part of yourself that will grow and change with you forever.
 That’s what makes a good tattoo that you won’t ever regret: your story.

-Want To Avoid a Tattoo You Will Regret?
+Want To Avoid a Cosmetic Tattoo You Will Regret?
 Think it Through!

-The one sure fire way to get a tattoo that you might regret later is to get inked up on an impulse.
+The one sure fire way to become a tattoo regret story is to get inked up on an impulse.
 Make sure that any tattoo you decide on getting is something that you actually care about, and something that has meaning to you.
+Also, be sure that you’ve found a talented and trustworthy tattoo artist that can successfully give you the tattoos you won’t regret getting.
 As long as you don’t rush into a tattoo job, or worse yet get a tattoo while under the influence, you’re more likely to decide on a piece of body art that will be meaningful to you for years to come.

 If you own a tattoo shop, you’ve probably given someone a tattoo that they went on to regret.
 But don’t find yourself full of regret down the line for mistakes or accidents in your place of business.
 Learn about getting insurance for your tattoo shop today with Marine Agency.